andy3471/eloquent-datamapper/README.md

 `$users = $em->class('Entity\User')->withTrashed()->all();`

 Note: This plugin requires a `$deletedAt` property.
-You can use the `ProAI\Datamapper\Support\Traits\SoftDeletes` trait for this.
+You can use the `AndyH\Datamapper\Support\Traits\SoftDeletes` trait for this.

 ##### Versioning

-If an entity has the `@ORM\Versionable` annotation and you have added the `@ORM\Versioned` annotation to all versioned properties, you can use the versioning methods of the [Eloquent Versioning](https://github.com/proai/eloquent-versioning) package.
+If an entity has the `@ORM\Versionable` annotation and you have added the `@ORM\Versioned` annotation to all versioned properties, you can use the versioning methods of the [Eloquent Versioning](https://github.com/AndyH/eloquent-versioning) package.
 So make sure you have installed this package.

 By default the query builder returns always the latest version.
 If you want a specific version or all versions, you can use the following: